La-Lojban/lojban.pw/pages/books/learn-lojban.md

 The two pronouns **da** and **de** tell us that there are two things which stand in the relationship that one sees the other.
 It might be the case that the supposed two things are really just a single thing that loves itself: nothing in the sentence rules out that interpretation, which is why the colloquial translation does not say _Somebody sees somebody else._ The things referred to by different pronouns of **da** series may be different or the same.

-It is perfectly okay for these pronouns to appear more than once in the main relation:
+It is perfectly okay for these pronouns to appear more than once in the same sentence:

 > **da zo'u da prami da**
 > _There is **da** such that **da** loves **da**.There is someone who loves himself/herself._

-It is not necessary for a pronoun to be the direct noun of the the main verb:
+It is not necessary for a pronoun to be the direct noun of the relation:

 > **da zo'u le gerku pe da cu viska mi**
 > _There is **da** such that the dog of them sees me.
 Somebody's dog sees me._